Synaco/prolug-linux-admin/unit7/u7_worksheet.md

 1. Why is software versioning so important to software security?

+When vulnerabilities are found, it's one of the ways to specify what version of the software had it and what version patched the vulnerability.

 2. Can you find 3 reasons, from the internet, AI, or your peers?
+ * Allows vulnerability scanners to detect insecure versions.
+ * Allows secure rollback to a known-good version before a vulnerability or flaw was introduced.
+ * Allows specific versions to be tested or analyzed for forensic purposes.

 #### Discussion Post #2